melanieimfeld/Small-spatial-algorithms/readme.md

 ## Hausdorff Distance between polygons
 ### What do we need it for and how does it work?
-The Hausdorff distance is concerned with the fact, that two polygons that are considered "near" means that all their vertices (points) are near, rather than just looking at the two nearest points between two polygons.
-Unlike the "shortest path distance", the "nearness" in Hausdorff considers the entire polygon.
+The Hausdorff distance is concerned with describing the nearness of two polygons.
+Rather than just looking at the two nearest points between two polygons, the definition of "closeness" in Hausdorff considers the entire polygon.
 Hausdorff distance is the «maximum distance of a set to the nearest point in the other set».
 It can be used in computer vision, e.g to find similar items.

 ### Step 1) Implementing the algorithm
+For every point in polygon A, we compute the Euclidian distance to every point in polygon B and keep the shortest distance.
+Out of the collected shortest distances, we keep the longer one with is the Hausdorff distance h(A,B).
+It is important to note that h(A,B) is unequal to h(B,A).

+### Time complexity
+O(n * m) or O(n + m) for the linear time implementation ()https://docs.lib.purdue.edu/cgi/viewcontent.cgi?article=1362&context=cstech

 ## Rtrees
 ## Convex Hull